 If I had to do it over again, I would have spent a few more days in Siem Reap or found another city beside Phnom Penh.
 As it was, I hot-footed it out of there after one day.
-I had taken the all-night bus from Siem Reap, visited the killing fields and decided that a little levity was needed after that, the War Relics Museum in Saigon, and the recent debacle in Paris.
+I had taken the all-night bus from Siem Reap, and decided that a little levity was needed after the Killing Fields, the War Relics Museum in Saigon, and the recent debacle in Paris.

 The Killing Fields Museum – Phnom Penh, Cambodia

 Time for some beautiful surroundings that surely the 4000 Islands of Laos would be able to handle easily.
 After a dusty and arduous 8-hour bus ride and border crossing, we piled into a cramped tuk-tuk, and made our way to the boat dock to catch the last boat to Don Det.
 There was just enough room for the lot of us and our backpacks on the cramped vessel.
-It was just a ten-minute ride in the kind of dark that give the stars their best showcase.
+It was just a ten-minute ride in the kind of dark that give the stars their best showcase, but the peaceful reverie was threatened by the fear of sinking with our belongings.

 Thankfully my lodging was steps from the dock, and the Little Eden lived up to its name.
 It’s clearly the go-to place on Don Det since I was given an upgrade as they were unable to supply me with the cheaper room that I had booked.
 Dinner was complete salvation after the day’s culinary deprivation.